Inferoute/inferoute-node/documentation/technical.md

 -  **Endpoints (HTTP/JSON):**

 - POST /api/provider/models
-	- Add a new model for the authenticated provider
+	- Add a new model for the authenticated provider (cannot update existing models)
 	- New models are automatically set to is_active = true
 	- Requires model name, service type (ollama/exolabs/llama_cpp), and token pricing
+	- If model already exists for the provider, returns an error with instructions to use PUT endpoint
 	- Authentication: Provider API key required

 - GET /api/provider/models